How LinkedIn Scaled to 930 Million Users

 This post outlines how LinkedIn evolved its software architecture over time.
 I will walk you through their architectural evolution in 11 stages.
 Each stage shows how they changed the architecture to meet increasing scalability needs.

-Consider sharing this post with someone who wants to study scalability patterns.
+Consider sharing this post with someone who wants to study system design.

 Scalable Software Architecture